Mozenn/portfolio-app/posts/asking-questions.md

 ## The context

 It has been 6 months since I have started my internship at Lyra Network as a software engineer, and 3 months since my internship turned into a real software engineering job.
-In this period, you are expected to know little or nothing about the job, and thus, asking questions is mandatory.
+During this period, you are expected to know little or nothing about the job, and thus, asking questions is mandatory.
 I would like to share some hints that I have picked up during this period.

 ## Why asking questions is hard and why you should do it